Eiriksmal/lawler-dot-io-template/content/2019/notes-from-the-goal.md

-Title: Notes From The Goal
+Title: Notes from The Goal
 Date: 2019-04-02 22:33
 Modified: 2019-04-04 21:04
 Category: Business